meetecho/juturna/docs/_sources/concepts/custom_nodes.rst.txt

 - the ``transmit()`` method should ideally be invoked within the ``update()`` method; always remember to update the version of the data you are sending, otherwise no ``update()`` will be triggered in the destination node
+- the ``set_on_config()`` method should be invoked through the pipeline that holds the node.
+When you design a custom node, make sure this method contains all the essential checks before updating a configuration item.
 - a node needs to exist within a pipeline so that templates can be compiled and saved (if the node does not belong to a pipeline, then its ``pipe_path`` will not be specified, hence the compiled template will have no destination